RDS for Oracle character sets - Amazon Relational Database Service

 • NLS_TIMESTAMP_TZ_FORMAT

-For information about modifying instance parameters, see Working with parameter groups.
+For information about modifying instance parameters, see Parameter groups for Amazon RDS.

 You can set other NLS initialization parameters in your SQL client.
 For example, the following statement sets the NLS_LANGUAGE initialization parameter to GERMAN in a SQL client that is connected to an Oracle DB instance: